jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 I could be missing one or two.
 Tallying up these initiatives I wonder if the quantity serves to put on a show of solving the problem while keeping everyone too busy to ask inconvenient questions.
 It may also create _esprit de corps_ within the company.
-Last time that happened, I already inoculated against such sentiments.

 There's plenty of criticism of these projects from meta users.
 Some of it is just angry, knee-jerk flames from people who feel slighted by